xlladdins/xll/docs/Excel4MacrosA-D.md

 **A1.R1C1**(**logical**)

-Logical    is a logical value specifying which reference style to use.
-If logical is TRUE, all worksheets and macro sheets use A1 references;
-if FALSE, all worksheets and macro sheets use R1C1 references.
+Logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying which reference style to use.
+If logical is TRUE, all worksheets and macro sheets use A1 references; if FALSE, all worksheets and macro sheets use R1C1 references.

 **Example**